beached/lib_nodepp/Readme.md

 	return EXIT_SUCCESS;
 }
 ```
 As you can see, one can create a static web server quickly and succinctly.
 Currently, the library focus is on networking and HTTP networking.
-Other async tasks will be added, such as Sqlite support as I need them
+Other async tasks will be added, such as Sqlite support as I need them.
+The tests folder contains more examples.